 So holiday without a car and you want for nothing!
 This is especially true for the following two tips:

 ⛺ Marina di Venezia Camping Village – The absolute highlight with a 25-minute walk to the ferry terminal to Venice and direct access to the sea.
 A superlative campsite and a paradise for the whole family.
-Here you can shop in great boutiques, eat delicious food in restaurants and enjoy extraordinary shows.
-For children there is a separate club and the most important club, a spectacular water dorado.
+Here you can shop in great boutiques, eat delicious food in restaurants, and enjoy extraordinary shows.
+For children, there is a separate club and the most important club, a spectacular water dorado.
 There is also a large private sandy beach with great beach bars.
-With plenty of open space, there are large pitches for guests with tents, caravans or motorhomes, all of which are extremely environmentally friendly.
-This also applies to all accommodation, such as bungalows, holiday flats and mobile homes, which are also rented out.
+With plenty of open space, there are large pitches for guests with tents, caravans, or motorhomes, all of which are extremely environmentally friendly.
+This also applies to all accommodations, such as bungalows, holiday flats, and mobile homes, which are also rented out.

 - Address: Via Montello, 6, 30013 Cavallino-Treporti VE, Italy

 🏨 Locanda da Scarpa – Quiet and convenient is the family-run accommodation Locanda da Scarpa.
-Breakfast, free bikes, bar, restaurant with excellent Italian cuisine.
+Breakfast, free bikes, bar, and restaurant with excellent Italian cuisine.
 Not far from the sandy beach and the jetty.
-Beautiful large garden full of plants and flowers invites children and adults to linger.
+A beautiful large garden full of plants and flowers invites children and adults to linger.
 Typically Italian!